 I like this process because it gets you familiar with the app as soon as possible, which makes onboarding and getting your card set up a lot easier when it arrives.
 When you get your card, you’ll need to call in to activate it and get your PIN, but don’t worry: it’s an automated system, you don’t need to talk to anyone.

 Once you have your PIN, you’ll need to buy something using your PIN in person within 24 hours to confirm it.
 I’ve never needed an excuse for a trip to Starbucks, but if you do, it’s a good one.

 How do you put money onto a KOHO Card?

 You have three options to load money onto your KOHO card: e-Transfer, payroll direct deposit, and linking a bank account.

 e-Transfer is hands-down the fastest and easiest way to load money, and it’s the one I personally use.
 I like that I can choose how much to load, and add extra money anytime if I need to, and the money is available within hours.
-Plus, when KOHO deprecated the ability to accept email money transfers, they understood that it meant that Tangerine users like me would need to pay $1 for each Interac e-Transfer.
-They will now reimburse the $1 transfer fee on Tangerine Interac e-Transfers if you ask (nicely!) in the message of the transfer.
+Plus, when KOHO eliminated the ability to accept email money transfers, they understood that it meant that Tangerine users like me would need to pay $1 for each Interac e-Transfer.
+They will now reimburse the $1 transfer fee on Tangerine Interac e-Transfers if you mention it in the message of the transfer.